AVSLab/basilisk/doc/bskReleaseNotes.md

 	   <li>In the simulation the initial spacecraft position and velocity states are now specified now using the spacecraft center of mass location C, not the body fixed point B.  This greatly simplifies the simulation setup.
 Upon initialization, the sim determines what the true center of mass of the spacecraft is using all time varying mass components, and sets the proper B point position and velocity vectors.</li>
 	   <li>Specifying the initial spacecraft position and velocity states can now be done anywhere before the BSK initialization.
 The user sets init versions of the position and velocity vectors.
 The setState() method on the state engine thus doesn't have to be used. </li>
 	   <li>There is a new <code>initializeSimulationAndDiscover</code> method to init the BSK simulation that automatically checks if messages are shared across multiple simulation threads.
 See the modified <code> SimScenarios/test_scenarioAttitudeFeedback2T.py</code> file for how this simplifies the dual-threaded setup.</li>
+	   <li>The <code>MRP_Steering</code> and <code>PRV_Steering</code> FSW modules have been broken up into a separate kinematic steering command (commanded desired angular velcocity vector) and an associated angular velocity servo module name <code>rateServoFullNonlinear</code>.
+This will break any existing code that used either of these two attitude steering modules.
+The Python simulation code must be updated to to account for these new modules as done in the MRP_Steering integrated test <code>test_MRP_steeringInt.py</code>.</li>

 </ul>

 ## Version 0.1.2